 One of the most interesting Characin, which is naturally blind, is commonly called the "Blind Cave Fish."
 Thousands of years ago, these fish were carried by currents into underground caves where little or no light existed.
 Because sight was of no use in the dark environment of the caves, over the course of time nature ceased to provide these useless organs.

-Anoptichthys Jordani or the Blind Cave Fish, swims at all depths; even in thickly planted aquariums and rarely bumps into the foliage.
-The fish are equipped with extremely sensitive organs which warn them of obstacles in their path.
-It is amazing to see how they change direction to avoid plants, rocks, other fish and the sides of the tank!
+Anoptichthys Jordani or the Blind Cave Fish, swim at all depths; even in thickly planted aquariums and rarely bumps into the foliage.
+The fish are equipped with extremely sensitive organs that warn them of obstacles in their path.
+It is amazing to see how they change direction to avoid plants, rocks, other fish and the sides of the tank.

 When this new species was displayed, it became the newest sensation of the tropical fish world.
 When people saw that it was obviously blind due to the fact that it had no eyes of any kind, and then saw it swim freely about an aquarium filled with plants, rocks, and other fish yet never colliding with a thing, it became a must-have fish.